 Henriette Leanos, Associate professor of French Transnational Studies

-By studying abroad, choosing 3-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher language students gain a global perspective that enhances their course of study.
-Visit the Office of International Studies website for more information
+By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher language students gain a global perspective that enhances their course of study.
+Visit the Office of International Studies website for more information.

 Gateway to Paris